-Over the last 20 years there has been a dramatic increase in the use of prescription opioids in the western world, especially in North America (1).
-In Europe, prescription opioids are on the rise but at a much slower rate (2).
-Opioids have pharmacological effects throughout the gastrointestinal tract, and long-term consumption of opioids due to both cancer and non-cancer pain has been associated with an extensive variety of adverse effects, collectively known as opioid-induced bowel dysfunction (3).
-Even though opioid-induced constipation is the most common and frequently reported side effect, many other gastrointestinal side effects such as gastroparesis, acute postoperative ileus, or anal sphincter dysfunction have been described (4).
+Over the last 20 years, the use of prescription opioids has seen a dramatic increase in the western world, especially in North America (1).
+In Europe, prescription opioids are on the rise, but at a much slower rate (2).

+Opioids have pharmacological effects throughout the gastrointestinal tract, long-term consumption of opioids due to both cancer and non-cancer pain has been associated with an extensive variety of adverse effects collectively known as opioid induced bowel dysfunction (3).
+Even though Opioid induced constipation is the most common and frequently reported side-effect, many other gastrointestinal side-effects, such as gastroparesis, acute postoperative ileus or anal sphincter dysfunction, have been described (4).